alejandrosuarez/chatgpt-plugin-csv-excel-generator/readme.md

-# ChatGPT Plugin for generating CSV Files
+# ChatGPT Plugin for generating Sheets

-Very simple plugin for generating CSV files directly from the chatbot.
+Very simple plugin for generating Excel Sheet files directly from the chatbot.

 ## Download for Local Use